moggieuk/Happy-Hare/README.md

 5. MMU [T2] >>> [En] >>>>>>> [Ex] >> [Ts] >> [Nz] LOADED (@783.6 mm)
 MMU load successful
 ```

 The "visual log" (set at level 2) above shows individual steps of the loading process for MMU with optional toolhead sensor.
 Here is an explanation of steps with `mmu_parameter.cfg` options:
   <ol>
     <li>Starting with filament unloaded and sitting in the gate for tool 2
     <li>Firstly MMU clamps the servo down and pulls a short length of filament from the gate to the start of the bowden tube.
       <ul>
-        <li>On ERCF designs this is achieved with the encoder, with Tradrack is achived by homing to specifc point. through the encoder.
-It it doesn't see filament it will try 'load_encoder_retries' times (default 2).
+        <li>ERCF: This is achieved using the encoder by advancing filament until if is measured.
+It it doesn't see filament it will try 'encoder_load_retries' times (default 2).
 If still no filament it will report the error.
-The speed of this initial movement is controlled by 'short_moves_speed', the acceleration is as defined on the gear stepper motor config in 'ercf_hardware.cfg'</li>
+The speed of this initial movement is controlled by 'gear_short_move_speed', the acceleration is as defined on the gear stepper motor config in 'mmu_hardware.cfg'.
+Note that the encoder sensor is considered "point 0" and any movement beyond into the bowden will automatically be handled by the next bowden move.</li>
-        <li>On Tradrack ...</li>
+        <li>Tradrack: This is achived by homing to specifc point.
+Note that the homing point is considered "point 0".
+TODO COMPLETE</li>
       </ul>
     </li>
     <li>ERCF will then load the filament through the bowden in a fast movement.
 The speed is controlled by 'long_moves_speed' and optionally `long_moves_speed_from_buffer`.
 This movement can be broken up into multiple movements with 'num_moves' as one workaround to overcome "Timer too close" errors from Klipper.
 If you keep your step size to 8 for the gear motor you are likely to be able to operate with a single fast movement.
 The length of this movement is set when you calibrate ERCF and stored in 'ercf_vars.cfg'.
 There is an advanced option to allow for correction of this move if slippage is detected controlled by 'apply_bowden_correction' and 'load_bowden_tolerance' (see comments in 'ercf_parameters.cfg' for more details)